The Foundation on the frontline

 Hospitals can be a frightening place for children and their families.

 Our generous donors enable us to fund educational materials and therapeutic experiences for patients and their families.
-Healing through happiness is a powerful part of what we do at Perth Children’s Hospital Foundation.

 Children are at the heart of what we do—and their happiness always comes first.

 Artist in Residence